smalbadger/TradeBot/src/1.0.0/readme.md

 # TradeBot 1.0.0
 Welcome to TradeBot!
 This document describes the architecture of this specific version of TradeBot.
-Please note that this document is best viewed in a text editor in full screen mode as it contains superb ascii drawings.

 ## Bot
 <pre>